awsdocs/aws-transit-gateway-guide/doc_source/monitoring-events.md

 }
 ```

 The preceding policy does not grant permission to create, modify, or delete Network Manager resources\.
-For more information about IAM policies for working with Network Manager, see [Identity and Access Management for Transit Gateway Network Manager](nm-security-iam.md)\.
+For more information about IAM policies for working with Network Manager, see [Identity and access management for Transit Gateway Network Manager](nm-security-iam.md)\.

 When you onboard to CloudWatch Logs Insights, the following occurs:
 + A CloudWatch event rule with the name `DON_NOT_DELETE_networkmanager_rule` is created in the US West \(Oregon\) Region\.